-Operational Level Training on Immunization in Practice Definition
+Operational-Level Training on Immunization in Practice

-• This training bridges the gap between pre-service training and in-service roles and responsibilities of HWs.
-This 5-day refresher training builds capacity of OPL HWs on the day-to-day EPI tasks at district, HSD, and HF level.
+- This training bridges the gap between pre-service training and in-service roles and responsibilities of HWs.
+This 5-day refresher training builds capacity of operational-level (OPL) HWs on the day-to-day EPI tasks at district, HSD, and HF levels. - OPL training is a RED-designed in-service capacity-building activity.
+REC-QI improves on the processes for effective capacity-building by adding key REC-QI concepts, e.g., tailoring content to trainees' capacity, and just-in-time routine DQSI OJT in supportive supervision.
+The training uses a variety of participatory methods and devotes ample time for practical sessions to enable trainees to improve skills.

-OPL training is a RED-designed in-service capacity-building activity.
-REC-QI improves on the processes for effective capacity-building by adding key REC-QI concepts, e.g., tailoring content to trainees' capacity, just-in-time, routine DQS and improvement, OJT in supportive supervision.
-It uses a variety of participatory methods and devotes ample time for practical sessions to enable trainees to improve skills.
+Equip health workers with knowledge and skills to effectively manage and deliver RI services.

-• To equip health workers with knowledge and skills to effectively manage and deliver RI services
+NOTE: Group participants by related cadres, e.g., enrolled nurses/midwives could be trained with nursing assistants.

-NOTE: Group participants according to close cadres, e.g., enrolled nurses/midwives could be trained with nursing assistants.
+- Use sample agenda for OPL EPI Training for Health Workers to plan the training and prepare an agenda. - Include the following themes/sessions: - o Overview of UNEPI and its policy and standards; include how EPI fits into the broader health system and how they impact each other. - o Overview of district RI-related performance (RED categorization and how to use the generated information to develop an REC microplan. - o Introduction to immunity and its applications to RI. - EPI target diseases. - o Uganda immunization schedule and Child Health Card/Mother Passport. - o Introduction and use of gas tracking mechanism. - Cold-chain management (routine care of the EPI fridge, reporting faults to the appropriate level, packing vaccines). - Vaccine management and other EPI logistics (routine ordering, bundling, temperature monitoring, Vaccine and Injection Materials Control Book [VIMCB], tally sheet, HMIS 105). - Planning for EPI services: just-in-time training: - Mapping HF catchment areas, enhanced RED Categorization Tool, REC microplans, vaccine forecast, predictable RI schedule. - o Introduction to QI (QI principles, 5 whys), QI model, ladder of change, PDSA cycles - o Problem-solving strategies (identification, root cause analysis using fishbone tool, prioritization, setting aims, ideas for improvement, changes/measures). - o The change concept and barriers and enablers to change and leadership. - Introducing new vaccines - Injection safety and health care waste management - Introduction to the REC strategy and importance of this strategy in Uganda

-- Use Sample Agenda for OPL EPI Training for Health Workers to plan the training and prepare an agenda. - Include the following themes/sessions: - Overview of UNEPI and UNEPI Policy and Standards; include how EPI fits into the broader health system, and how they impact each other - Overview of district RI-related performance (RED categorization and how to use the generated information to develop an REC micro-plan - Introduction to immunity and its applications to RI - EPI target diseases - Uganda immunization schedule and Child Health Card/Mother Passport - Introduction and use of gas tracking mechanism - Cold-chain management (routine care of the EPI fridge, reporting faults to the appropriate level, packing vaccines) - Vaccine management and other EPI logistics (routine ordering, bundling, temperature monitoring, VIMCB, Tally Sheet, HMIS 105) - Planning for EPI services: Just-In-Time Training - Mapping HF catchment areas, enhanced RED Categorization Tool, REC micro-plans, vaccine forecast, predictable RI schedule) - Introduction to QI (QI principles, 5 whys), QI model, ladder of change, PDSA cycles - Problem-solving strategies (identification, root cause analysis using fishbone tool, prioritization, setting aims, ideas for improvement, changes/measures) - The change concept, barriers and enablers to change and leadership - Introducing new vaccines - Injection safety and health care waste management - Introduction to the REC strategy and importance of this strategy in Uganda - REC community engagement/involvement (working with the community and keeping leaders involved) - Use of data for action (CR, EPI monitoring charts, routine DQSI and improvement), practical demonstration of immunization session) - Introduction to EPI disease surveillance - Field visits and field reports - Preparation for field visit and report writing - Conduct field visit - Presentation of field reports and discussion
+- REC community engagement/involvement (working with the community and keeping leaders involved) - Use of data for action (CR, EPI monitoring charts, routine DQSI and improvement), practical demonstration of immunization session - Introduction to EPI disease surveillance - Field visits and reports: - o Preparation for field visit and report writing - Conduct field visit - Presentation of field reports and discussion - Brainstorming session-what can be done to improve RI? (planning and reorganizing immunization for sustained and affordable improvements)